Parallel, Asymptotically Optimal Algorithms for Moving Target Traveling Salesman Problems: Numerical Results

 \subsection{Robot Arm MT-TSP: Varying the Max Joint Speed}

-In this experiment, we varied the arm's max joint speed in the robot arm MT-TSP from 4.1 rad/s to 5.0 rad/s, leaving other instance parameters at their default values.
+In this experiment, we varied the arm's max joint speed in the Robot Arm MT-TSP from 4.1 rad/s to 5.0 rad/s, leaving other instance parameters at their default values.
 The results are in Fig. \ref{fig:problem_specific_auc} (c).
 As $v_\text{max}$ increases, the median AUC tends to decrease for all planners, since the instances become less constrained and have smaller optimal costs.
-IRG-PGLNS has the smallest min and median AUC for all values of $v_\text{max}$.
-All planners' minimum AUCs are unusually small for $v_\text{max} = 4.1$ for the same reason that the minimum AUCs were unusually small in the variable-speed Dubins MT-TSP with $v_\text{min} = 5$: there was an instance where the initial tour generation increased its number of sample points and thus took an excessively long time.
+IRG-PGLNS has the smallest median and max AUC for all values of $v_\text{max}$.